KIrynaW/coast-keepers-project/README.md

      ![General Website Lighthouse statistic generated without the YouTube video - Phone](docs/readme-images/general-mobile-novid.jpg)

-Despite the performance being reduced, the decision was made to keep the embeded YouTube video, as it added value to the website.
+Despite the performance being reduced, the decision was made to keep the embeded YouTube video, as it adds value to the website.

 The *About*, *Schedule* and *Sign Up* page were also run through *Lighthouse* statistic generator and scored high.
   - Desktop: